Computer monitor: Professional features

 Near to mainstream professional feature; advanced hardware driver for backlit modules with local zones of uniformity correction.

 Mounting

 Computer monitors are provided with a variety of methods for mounting them depending on the application and environment.

-Raw monitor

-Raw monitors are raw framed LCD monitors, to install a monitor on a not so common place, ie, on the car door or you need it in the trunk.
-It is usually paired with a power adapter to have a versatile monitor for home or commercial use.

 Desktop

 A desktop monitor is typically provided with a stand from the manufacturer which lifts the monitor up to a more ergonomic viewing height.
 The stand may be attached to the monitor using a proprietary method or may use, or be adaptable to, a VESA mount.
 A VESA standard mount allows the monitor to be used with more after-market stands if the original stand is removed.
 Stands may be fixed or offer a variety of features such as height adjustment, horizontal swivel, and landscape or portrait screen orientation.

 VESA mount

-The Flat Display Mounting Interface (FDMI), also known as VESA Mounting Interface Standard (MIS) or colloquially as a VESA mount, is a family of standards defined by the Video Electronics Standards Association for mounting flat panel displays to stands or wall mounts.
+The Flat Display Mounting Interface (FDMI), also known as VESA Mounting Interface Standard (MIS) or colloquially as a VESA mount, is a family of standards defined by the Video Electronics Standards Association for mounting flat-panel displays to stands or wall mounts.
 It is implemented on most modern flat-panel monitors and TVs.

 For computer monitors, the VESA Mount typically consists of four threaded holes on the rear of the display that will mate with an adapter bracket.